strongself/The-Book-of-VIPER/english/mvc-chainsaw-massacre.md

 It is not difficult to start a new project with the VIPER architecture as a foundation.
 But constantly developers have to support and enhance applications, that were initially developed with chaotic code base, without considering strict rules of design and architecture.
-It often happens that the first version of the project doesn't have a lot of requirements and they can fit on a single sheet of paper.
+It often happens that the first version of a project doesn't have a lot of requirements and they can fit on a single sheet of paper.
 Therefore, there is not enough attention paid to the application architecture at this stage.
 But terms of reference for the second version can have as many pages as "War and Peace"(by Leo Tolstoy) has.
-That's why, more complex task, but an interesting one at the same time, is to migrate an existing iOS application from a weak foundation to the solid one, that is based on a flexible and robust VIPER architecture.
+That's why, more complex task, but an interesting one at the same time, is to migrate an existing iOS application from a weak foundation to a solid one, that is based on a flexible and robust VIPER architecture.

 ### Why MVC becomes Massive-View-Controller